wmvolckmann/wmvolckmann.github.io/about/about.md

 Marron Institute (on nothing economics related but I still feel the need to name-drop), I made my way to Davis to start my PhD in economics.

+I like music.
+It seems to me like everyone else uses music as a background distaction while focusing primarily on something else -- listening to music while driving to work, while lifting weights, while studying.
+So I guess it makes me a bit strange that I actually listen to music as an activity by itself.
-I've recorded a couple of albums under the name Wimivo.
+I like making music, too -- I've recorded a couple of albums under the name Wimivo.
 The material is mostly "okay" with occasional flashes of "not bad."
 Feel free to listen if you are sufficiently bored.

 * [Wimivo - Don't Cry, Euphoria](https://www.youtube.com/watch?v=LpcQloSq6Rs&list=PL1cbDCwiXI8QxI4T0Gn_ag4lU8STSPUvO)
 * [Wimivo - The Friend Zone](https://youtu.be/wHZVHMCTQn8?list=PL1cbDCwiXI8SfTc6Ru-xNbxz-On0EGgx_)